waye-dev/website/README.md

 # waye

-A website to discover tools, programs, and support systems designed to help open-source developers thrive.
+Waye's website to discover tools, programs, and support systems designed to help open-source developers thrive.
 Waye empowers builders to stay clear-headed, motivated, and aligned for long-term impact.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).